nl900/OMDB-query-in-Docker/README.md

  sudo docker build -t <img_name> .
  ```

-Run the image interactively, enter in <> API key for OMDB and give a name to the container and the image name you ad previously
+Run the image interactively, enter in <> API key for OMDB and give a name to the container and the image name you added previously
 ```shell
 sudo docker run -ti -e OMDB_API_KEY=<api key> --name <container_name> <img_name>
 ```